maxfischer2781/cpy2py/README.rst

 no active handlers are attached and propagation is disabled.
 If needed, you reconfigure them like any other :py:mod:`logging` logger to suit your needs.
+Note that if python is run with the `-O` flag, several logging calls are skipped entirely to improve performance.

 For small scale debugging, one can set the environment variable :envvar:`CPY2PY_DEBUG`.
 If it is defined and not empty, logging output